ChessAndShahid/acadvault-website/README.md

 ---

-## ♿ Accessibility Considerations
+## 5. Accessibility Considerations

+Accessibility was treated as a core requirement throughout development:

-- Semantic HTML with proper heading hierarchy
+- Semantic HTML with consistent heading hierarchy
-- Skip-to-content links
+- Skip-to-content links for keyboard users
-- Keyboard-accessible navigation & forms
+- Keyboard-accessible navigation, forms, and controls
+- Proper focus indicators and contrast handling
-- ARIA used only where required
+- ARIA attributes used only where necessary
-- Meaningful `alt` text for all images
+- Meaningful alternative text for all images
-- Accessible modal (gallery lightbox)
+- Motion-safe reveal animations with reduced-motion support

 ---

-## 🚀 Performance Practices
+## 6. Performance Practices

 - Deferred JavaScript loading
-- Lazy-loaded images
+- Lazy loading of images
 - Minimal external dependencies
 - No unnecessary third-party scripts
-- Clean console (no runtime errors)
+- Clean console output (no runtime errors)

 ---

-## 🧪 How to Run Locally
+## 7. How to Run the Project Locally

-1. Download or clone the project
+1. Download or clone the project repository
-2. Open the folder in VS Code
+2. Open the project folder in VS Code (or any code editor)
-3. Open `index.html` in a browser
+3. Open `index.html` in a modern web browser
-   *(or use Live Server for best results)*
+   *(Optional: use Live Server for better navigation experience)*

-No server setup required for frontend demo.
+No backend server setup is required for the frontend demonstration.

 ---

-## 📌 Project Status
+## 8. Project Development Status

-- Phase 1: Planning & Setup ✅
+- **Phase 1:** Planning, layout design, file structure, and documentation — Completed
-- Phase 2:
+- **Phase 2:**
-  - Day 1: UI stabilization & dark mode ✅
+  - UI stabilization and dark mode implementation
-  - Day 2: Visual polish & hero improvements ✅
-  - Day 3: Content polishing (all pages) ✅
-  - Day 4: Accessibility, SEO, performance & documentation ✅
+  - Page-wise content development (About, Courses, Faculty, Gallery, Contact)
+  - Accessibility, performance, and responsiveness audit
+  - Final documentation and polish

+**Project Status:** Completed and submission-ready

 ---

-## 🏫 Academic Note
+## 9. Academic Declaration

-This project is developed **for educational purposes** as part of a college web development / software engineering submission.
+This project has been developed **strictly for educational purposes** as part of a college-level web development / software engineering submission.

-All data, email IDs, and images are **placeholders** used for demonstration.
+All email addresses, contact details, images, and data used in this project are **placeholders** intended solely for demonstration.

 ---

-## 👤 Author
+## 10. Author Information

-**Student Name:** _(Add your name here)_
+**Student Name:** _(Add your name)_
 **College:** R.D. & S.H.
 National College
-**Course:** _(Your course & semester)_
+**Course / Semester:** _(Add details)_

 ---

-## 📜 License
+## 11. License

-This project is intended for academic use only.
+This project is intended for **academic use only**.